ansumsingh/ffmpeg-cpp/README.md

 ## Windows

 1. Clone the repository
-2. Download a build of FFmpeg from https://ffmpeg.zeranoe.com/builds/.
-The project was last tested with **4.1**.
-You will need both the dev version (for .h and .lib files) and the shared version (for .dll).
-Extract all of them into the ffmpeg directory in the repository. there are more instructions on how to extract them properly in the ffmpeg/readme.txt file.
-3. Open the Visual Studio solution in the source directory.
-4. Build everything.
+2. Update submodule for vcpkg
+3. Run `build-dependencies.bat` to build ffmpeg in your machine
+4. Run `build-libraries.bat` to build this library
+	* This will create a `build` directory.
+The visual studio project files will be inside the folder.
+	* Add `--build-examples` option while executing `build-libraries.bat` to build examples and demo, which will be inside `build\examples` folder

-This will build a .lib file that you can use in your own C++ projects.
-It will also generate an include-folder in the repo root that you can add to your include filders in your own project.
+This will build a `.lib` file that you can use in your own C++ projects.
+It will also generate an include-folder in the repo root that you can add to your include folders in your own project.

 ## Linux